This critique was originally published on a prior version of my blog on September 4, 2016. I have made minor stylistic revisions only.

 The only missing corollary to the Jesus story was for her to rise again after three days' time, and even though a number of months pass before the narrative's conclusion, the ambiguous "Eggo-forest scene" suggests that even resurrection of a sort may have been a possible outcome for Eleven, one which would only cement the metaphor.

-Contrary to my initial Facebook post, I will admit that upon further analysis, the elements of the horror genre present, such as body horror and various forms of grotesquery were well placed and gave substance to the "1980's collage" style of the narrative as a whole.
+Contrary to my initial Facebook post, I will admit that upon further analysis, the elements of the horror genre, such as body horror and various forms of grotesquery, were well-placed and gave substance to the "1980's collage" style of the narrative as a whole.
 My initial assessment of sf being inessential to the narrative did not stand up to much scrutiny either, which I discovered as I wrote this essay.
-I do still stand by my assessment that the heroic characters are the narrative's best element, and their interactions demonstrate deft personality drawing on the part of the authors of the script.
+I do still stand by my assessment that the heroic characters are the narrative's best element, and their interactions demonstrate the script authors capable of deftly drawing characters' personalities.

 However, the narrative's gimmicky cliffhangers and incredibly simplistic worldview combine to form a story that feels as though it drew me in only to offer me nothing for my effort.
 This is what makes the question of whether I liked this show so difficult.
 It is much like asking me if I liked the last time I ate cotton candy.
 I enjoyed it very much.
 My analysis of the confection's nutritional value and its effects on my health are another matter entirely.
 Stranger Things falls into much the same category.